4 Easy DIY Garden Soil Tests to Do Now

 My calculations revealed the sand level was at 5 cm after 1 minute of rest time after shaking the soil jar.
 After 2 hours had passed, the silt level was at 4 cm.

-• Height of sand layer 5 cm.
+• Height of sand layer is 5 cm.

 • Height of silt layer 4 cm.